amr-elzahar/Linux-Admin-Task/README.md

-# Linux Administration Task | LinuxPlus
+# Linux Administration Assessment | LinuxPlus

 ### Description

-This task is an integral part of the LinuxPlus Company DevOps internship program.
+This assessment is an integral part of the LinuxPlus Company DevOps internship program.

 ### Server Infrastructure